sbrigham/podcast/readme.md

 ## Podcast Listening Application

-This website is a huge work in progress with many parts that need to be cleaned up or don't work at all.
-There are also many issues that need to be addressed.
+The goal of the application is to provide a place for people to listen to podcasts, rate them, discuss them and more.
+This is a responsive frontend application written using angularjs and bootstrap with a Laravel backend / api.

-I am currently working on converting the frontend to angular.
-More info to come soon.
+There are some issues that need to be addressed and cleanup before I will be accepting contributors.

 ## Laravel PHP Framework